catid/calico/README.md

 normal decryption.

-Calico implements Authenticated Encryption with Associated Data (AEAD) using a similar construction Langley's proposal [4] for using ChaCha20 with Poly1305 for AEAD in TLS.
+Calico implements Authenticated Encryption with Associated Data (AEAD) using a similar construction to Langley's proposal [4] for using ChaCha20 with Poly1305 for AEAD in TLS.
 The main difference is that the simpler SipHash-2-4 MAC [5] is used for higher speed in place of Poly1305.